winsharp/Music-API/README.md

 - Rate releases and add them to their Discogs collection or wantlist directly from the app.
 - View any user's public profile — their Discogs collection and wantlist — and manage their own account settings.

-Browsing (home, search, browse catalog, artist, and release pages) is open to everyone.
+Browsing (home, search, browse catalog, artist, and release pages) is open to all users.
 Logging in is only required to rate a release or add it to a collection/wantlist, since those actions write to a real Discogs account.

 ## Features